 "They [the pilots] are very good, providing a platform for exchange and bringing knowledge together," the WHO representative pointed out, adding that when WHO Secretary-General Margaret Chan visited China, she was always taken to see the schemes, highlighting the collaboration.

 The risk for primary care to take hold at the local level is a lack of incentives and infrastructure, providing physicians with less motivation.
 But with the help of successful pilots and applying these models elsewhere, policy makers can create a "snowball effect" and scale up, enabling good policies to survive and thrive, he stressed.

 Some emerging health care models from China can even be applied elsewhere in the world, the official suggested (Also see "Looking To Grow In China’s New Norm?
-Think Local" - Pink Sheet, 7 Apr, 2015.).
+Think Local" - Scrip, 7 Apr, 2015.).

 Schwartländer, however, cautioned against "telling [China] to do things in a particular way," calling it "arrogant" and said it is best not to lecture.
 Instead, "help [counterparts] to think things through, strengthen the law, and together we can do a lot."

 When then CFDA Commissioner Yin Li signed up the WHO to help out in upgrading the agency's regulatory system, few expected it to be a slow-moving progress.
 Yin has since left the position to become deputy secretary-general for Sichuan province.

 His successor, Bi Jinquan, has required the organization's assistance to become a world class regulatory agency, and his first international trip took him to the WHO's headquarters in Geneva, Switzerland.